smtrz/paymentApp/ReadMe.md

-# Switch Challenge - Payment App
+# Sample - Payment App

 This is an android application written in 'KOTLIN' that lets you: